India national football team: AFC Asian Cup

 India has qualified for the AFC Asian Cup five times.
 The team played their first Asian Cup in 1964.
 The team managed to qualify following other nations' refusal to play against India due to political reasons.
 India managed to finish the tournament as runners-up to hosts Israel, with Inder Singh finishing as joint top-scorer.

 Since then India has failed to progress beyond the first round of the Asian Cup with their participation at the 1984 and 2011 Asian Cups, and most recently the 2019 Asian Cup.

 In June 2022, India qualified for the 2023 AFC Asian Cup after winning all the matches in the third round of 2023 AFC Asian Cup qualification.
-This is the first time ever India qualified consecutively for the continental championship.
+This was the first time ever India qualified consecutively for the continental championship.
+But India then missed out on the next edition as they were unable to qualify in the third round of 2027 AFC Asian Cup qualification.